Unum Long-Term Disability Denial: How to Appeal

 Unum Group, or simply Unum, is among the largest long-term disability (LTD) insurance companies in the United States.
 Founded in 1848 as Union Mutual, it would eventually merge with Provident Life, the first insurer to offer disability benefits.
 Union Mutual would go on to merge with several other companies, eventually renaming itself Unum and becoming the major presence that it is today, insuring about 39 million people worldwide.

 While Unum is a top disability insurance company, that does not mean that filing or appealing a disability claim through their company is always smooth.
-Unum was the subject of a settlement agreement in 2004 in which they were required to reevaluate their procedures due to wrongful denials and paid $676 million in reparations.
+Unum was the subject of a settlement agreement in 2004 in which they were required to reevaluate its procedures due to wrongful denials and paid $676 million in reparations.
 It is important to know that insurance companies may prioritize their own needs as a business over yours, and it is possible that appealing a claim with Unum can be a long, difficult process.

 Fortunately, you do not have to go through the appeal process on your own.
 The long-term disability attorneys at Chisholm Chisholm & Kilpatrick are available to assist you in your appeal against Unum.
 We have years of experience handling difficult cases against insurance companies.
 If you would like to speak with us about your case, you can call 800-544-9144 to speak with a member of our team for a free consultation.